The Religious Right in America

 Just as Falwell’s innovative Moral Majority represented the tip of a vast right-wing political empire that coalesced in 1979, the organization’s dissolution a decade later hinted at the broader implications of the Religious Right’s successes and failures.
 By the end of the 1980s the Moral Majority faced significant financial difficulties and eroding popular support.
-When Falwell shuttered the organization, he nonetheless declared victory: “The religious right is solidly in place,” he told reporters in 1989, “and, like the galvanizing of the black church as a political force a generation ago, the religious conservatives in America are now in for the duration.”4 In many ways, Falwell was correct.
+When Falwell shuttered the organization, he nonetheless declared victory: “The religious right is solidly in place,” he told reporters in 1989, “and, like the galvanizing of the black church as a political force a generation ago, the religious conservatives in America are now in for the duration.”13 In many ways, Falwell was correct.
 Since the 1976 presidential election, a durable coalition composed of religious lobbying groups, public interest law firms, and Washington-area think tanks had emerged on the American political landscape.
-This network created a perception of unprecedented religious influence in American politics that peaked during the congressional and presidential election cycles of the 1980s, but that would endure in the 1990s.
+This network created a perception of unprecedented religious influence in American politics that peaked during the congressional and presidential election cycles of the 1980s, but that would endure through the 1990s and beyond.

 The Christian Coalition

-Marion G. “Pat” Robertson (son of a U.S. senator), a media and preaching mogul who hosted the widely viewed 700 Club television program and founded the Christian Broadcasting Network and the Family Channel cable networks, challenged George H. W. Bush, the sitting vice president of a popular president, for the presidential nomination of the Republican Party in 1988.
+Marion G. “Pat” Robertson (son of a U.S. senator), a media and preaching mogul who hosted the widely viewed 700 Club television program and founded the Christian Broadcasting Network and the Family Channel cable network, challenged George H. W. Bush, the sitting vice president of a popular president, for the presidential nomination of the Republican Party in 1988.
 Like Falwell, Robertson was a Southern Baptist with a penchant for institution building.
 He founded a university—Regent—and had boundless political ambition.
 In a political shock, Robertson came in second in the Iowa caucuses—behind Kansas senator Bob Dole but ahead of Vice President Bush.
 Robertson failed to maintain his initial momentum and bowed out of the race after poor showings in the subsequent primaries.

 After suspending his campaign, Robertson used his remaining resources—including a mailing list estimated in the millions—to create one of the most influential and controversial charitable organizations of the second generation of Religious Right groups: the Christian Coalition.
 Aggressive in its support of Republican candidates and skilled at exploiting the media and political ecology of the 1990s, the Christian Coalition, like the Moral Majority before it, was paradigmatic of the shifting nature of the Religious Right.
 Under the leadership of Ralph Reed, a twenty-seven-year-old Republican, the Christian Coalition expanded its activities into more than forty states and pushed the legal limits of a charitable Christian organization.
 Reed and Robertson built the group into a major political force in 1990s politics by offering voters’ guides, educating local activists, building local political machines, and serving as a conduit between conservative Christians and Republican politicians.
 Reed helped set the tone of the Religious Right in the post-Reagan political landscape by describing himself as a “guerrilla” fighter who used the nimble resources of the Christian Coalition to sneak in and win local elections.
 “You don’t know it’s over until you’re in a body bag,” he told a Virginia newspaper.
-“You don’t know until election night.”5 The IRS, citing the overt political activity of the Christian Coalition, eventually denied its application for 501(c)(3) tax-exempt status in the late 1990s.
+“You don’t know until election night.”14 The IRS, citing the overt political activity of the Christian Coalition, eventually denied its application for 501(c)(3) tax-exempt status in the late 1990s.
 The organization persisted as a 501(c)(4) social issues advocacy group, but with a much-diminished status in the new millennium.